flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210107-demings/index.md

 More information on [Congresswoman Demings](https://demings.house.gov/)

 (Photo credit: [Congresswoman Demings Twitter Account](https://twitter.com/RepValDemings/status/1347005650849705985?s=20): The Caption: _“Earlier tonight.
 Shortly after this, rioters were pounding on the doors.
-Tonight we’ll be back in the same room fulfilling our duty under the constitution.”)_e pounding on the doors.
 Tonight we’ll be back in the same room fulfilling our duty under the constitution.”)_